mypsik/torela/en/events/index.md

 PLAY-MORNINGS

-**24.10 (10.00-13.00) - Play-morning + lecture "Infant Sleep Lecture"**
-This time Õnne Liv Valberg talks about baby sleep.
-Anyone who often worries about baby who is waking up all the time or has another problems or questions about childs sleep is welcome!

-Topics covered: baby sleep specifics, family-friendly agenda, night and day sleep, gentle sleep school methods.
-Lecture talk lasts about 1.5 hours.
+**06.11 (18.00-21.00) - Play-night with Imbi Potter**
+Imbi Potter talks about Mardipäev.
+We sing and dance with kids.
+It will be so much fun!
+We're also making masks.
 We'll offer you snacks and coffee!
-Participation fee: 10 €

-**28.10 (10.00-13.00) - Teddy Bear Day**
-It's International Teddy Bear Day!
-Come and join us!
-We have very special guest Imbi Potter and we dance, sing and play with teddy bears!
-If you have, take your teddy with you!
-There are tasty snacks and coffee on the table!
+Suggested age limit: 3+

-Participation fee 10 € (child + parent, next child of the family + 3 €).
+Participation fee: 10 € (child + parent, another child of the same family +5€)

-**30.10 (18.00-21.00) - Slime work-shop**
-We are making cool slime from scratch!
-You can take the slime home.
-Suggested age limit: +5

-There are tasty snacks and coffee on the table!
+**11.11 (10.00-13.00) - Play-morning + MÄHKMED.EU diapers**
+This monday our play-morning is especially special because we introduce cloth diapers!
+All those interested in reusable diapers are very welcome to see the different types of diapers and manufacturers.
+Entry is 5€.

+**14.10 (10.00-13.00) - Pancake-morning**
+Eat as much pancakes as you can!
+We'll have pancake-mountains!
-Participation fee 10 € (child + parent, next child of the family + 3 €).
+Participation fee 7 € (child + parent), another child of the same family +3€.

-**31.10 (10.00-13.00) - Play-morning**
+**18.11 (10.00-13.00) - Play-morning**
 We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.

-**31.10 (18.00-21.00) - Halloween costume-party**
-It's Halloween/Mardipä€v/Kadripäev!
-Come in costume!
+**21.11 (10.00-13.00) - Play-morning**

-We'll offer you cool snacks and coffee!
+We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.

-**04.11 (10.00-13.00) - Play-morning**
+**25.11 (10.00-13.00) - Play-morning**
 We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.

-**07.10 (10.00-13.00) - Pancake-morning**
+**28.11 (10.00-13.00) - Play-morning**
-Eat as much pancakes as you can!
-We'll have pancake-mountains!
+We'll offer you snacks and coffee!
 Participation fee 7 € (child + parent), another child of the same family +3€.